About Brain Injury at Birth

 Newborn brain damage can lead to a number of behavioral and cognitive abnormalities in children.
 These effects may change with age as the brain starts to develop.

-It is important for parents and caregivers to recognize the effects of brain damage and seek medical care as needed.
+It is important for parents and caregivers to recognize the effects of brain damage at birth and seek medical care.
 Getting a proper diagnosis can help your child get prompt treatment.

-- Behavioral effects: Brain damage can cause an exaggeration of personality characteristics (such as agitation or anger) that can affect their behavior.
+- Behavioral effects: Brain damage at birth can cause an exaggeration of personality characteristics (such as agitation or anger) that can affect behavior.

 - Cognitive effects: Brain injuries can change a child’s ability to learn, think, and perceive.
 Children may have issues remembering people and events.

-- Coma and reduced awareness states: Children with newborn brain damage may constantly seem as if they are in a daze.
+- Coma and states of reduced awareness: Children who suffered brain damage at birth may constantly seem as if they are in a daze.
 Some children with severe brain damage may fall into a coma.

-- Communication problems: Infants and children with brain damage may find it difficult to communicate through spoken language or physical movements.
+- Communication problems: Infants and children with brain damage may struggle to communicate through spoken language or physical movements.

 - Emotional effects: Individuals suffering from brain damage may suffer from extreme mood swings, depression, or anxiety.